Philippine senator Ronald dela Rosa evades ICC arrest in chaotic senate standoff

 Details reported by only one source:

-• The National Union of Journalists in the Philippines called for calm, stating media workers were blocked from entering or leaving the complex.
+- The National Union of Journalists in the Philippines called for calm, stating media workers were blocked from entering/exiting the senate complex during the standoff.

 Contradictions